How Much Money is Required to Start a Restaurant?

 Marketing is vital to attracting and retaining customers.
 Building a strong online presence, running local advertising campaigns, and engaging with potential customers through various media channels are essential to getting noticed.
 These efforts, however, come with their costs.

-• Website and social media: Building a professional website and investing in social media campaigns can cost between $500 to $20,000 upfront.
+• Website and social media: Building a basic website and investing in social media campaigns can cost between $500 to $2,000 upfront.

 • Loyalty programs: Creating a customer loyalty program can be an ongoing but valuable investment to boost repeat business.

-Now let's have a look at the operational costs involved in restaurants.
+Now let's take a look at the operational costs for restaurants.

 Ongoing Operational Costs in Canada